On the low Mach number limit for Quantum Navier-Stokes equations: Preliminaries

 \subsection{Scaling}

-Different scalings are reasonable see for instance the review papers \cite{A,M} and references therein.
 To recast the introduced scaling \eqref{eq:QNS} of system \eqref{eq:QNS1}, one starts writing the equations by re-scaling each length scale by its characteristic value (dimensionless scaling) and we assume the Mach number to be small.
 We expect the fluid to behave like an incompressible fluid on large time scales when the density is almost constant and the the velocity is small.
 Thus, we introduce the change of variable and unknowns,

 Moreover, the viscosity and capillarity coefficients scale as

 where